Unlimited Cellular Data Plans – High Speed Internet Alternative

 We've been looking for good high speed internet alternatives for years.
 A couple months ago, we came across pre-paid bundled cellular data plans.
 This is the best option for our rural location (so far), and is also popular with the RV crowd.
 We'll explain how bundled cellular data internet access works and some pros and cons.

 First, some background information.
-We had landline internet from the local phone company, but they overloaded their service and our internet access went from 1.5 mbit to barely any signal at all.
+We had landline internet from the local phone company, but they overloaded their service and our internet access went from 1.5 mbit to zero.
 Satellite is an option, but it's expensive and doesn't work well in bad weather.
-Also, since we do online data backups, the satellite data caps are a big problem, and the high latency is trouble for realtime voice and video.
+Also, since we do online data backups, the satellite data caps are a big problem, and the high latency realtime voice and video conferencing.

 We continued searching for other rural internet options, which eventually led us to our current cellular data service.

 These are effectively pre-paid data only cellular plans with a dedicated cellular receiver.
 We have an unlimited data hotspot.
 The plans tie a provider to a carrier such as AT&T or Verizon to connect to the internet.
 These services are popular with people who travel a lot or live in RVs.

 The cellular data provider contracts with a carrier, like Verizon or AT&T. The plan includes the SIM card for the carrier and a cellular receiver (some sellers may call it a cellular router, a “MiFi“, or hotspot).

 The receiver converts the cellular signal into a WiFi signal in your home or RV.
 You pay a monthly fee to get “unlimited” cellular data usage.
 We end up with an unlimited data hotspot.

 Note some of these services now support 5G high speed data.